 By the early 1990s it was impossible to disguise the fact that in Africa development was being impeded by corruption.
 Introduced by Joe Githongo, a senior accountant in Kenya, to the concept of Transparency International, Cockcroft became both a co-founder, a member of both its first international Board and the Board of its UK Chapter, serving as Chairman from 2000-8.
 In these roles he has been particularly active in assisting with the development of chapters in Africa, in launching TI's Business Principles for Countering Bribery, in launching pioneering work on corruption in the global arms trade, and in promoting the wholesale revision of the UK's anti bribery laws, leading to the Bribery Act of 2010 – the first to outlaw bribes paid abroad.

-From 2010-12 he has been drawing on twenty years of experience in TI in order to write 'Global Corruption', designed to probe deeply into the forces which continue to drive corruption and the way forward in combating it.
+From 2010-12 Cockcroft drew on twenty years of experience in TI in order to write 'Global Corruption', designed to probe deeply into the forces which continue to drive corruption and the way forward in combating it.
+In 2013 and 2014 he has presented and discussed the book in numerous meetings in the UK, US, Canada, Ireland, India and at international anti corruption conferences in Brazil and Germany.The book has been published in the UK, US, Taiwan, China, India and South Africa.